paul-uA/Coding-PAL-s/README.md

 ## MVP Goal List

-Create models views controllers and other files containers (file structure) Have server.js coded and linked decently
+- Create models views controllers and other files containers (file structure)
+- Have server.js coded and linked decently
-Have routes built and in controllers file
+- Have routes built and in controllers file
-Have home page designed and linked to other pages properly Have dogs show prole page with 1 picture with descriptins Have the owner profiles with 1 picture and description Have a consistent coding style throughout the project
+- Have home page designed and linked to other pages properly
+- Have dogs show profile page with 1 picture with descriptins
+- Have the owner profiles with 1 picture and description
+- Have a consistent coding style throughout the project

 ## Stretch Goals